MichaelDNicholson/accumulate_nmutations/README.md

 ### Overview
-Code associated with the manuscript "Mutation accumulation in exponentially growing populations".
+Code associated with the manuscript "Sequential mutations in exponentially growing populations".
 Preprint version obtainable at https://arxiv.org/abs/2208.02088 .

 The aim of this repository is to provide code to be able to numerically evaluate the main results and to reproduce figures in manuscript.